itmat/rum/creating_indexes.md

   transcripts that are not present in the db rather than to expand the db too much with false transcripts.

-Set the table browser as follows:
+1. Set the table browser as follows:

         group: Genes and Gene Prediction Tracks
         track: UCSC Genes (or whatever track you like)
         table: knownGene (or whatever is the corresponding name for the track you chose)
         region: genome
         output format: selected fields from primary and related tables output file: ucscknown.txt (keep the name of this file simple, but it must end in '.txt')

-Hit "get output"
+2. Hit "get output"

-Select the following fields from the table:
+3. Select the following fields from the table: name, chrom, strand, exonStarts, and exonEnds.

-* name
-* chrom
-* strand
-* exonStarts
-* exonEnds

-hit "get output".
+4. hit "get output".

-Now do the same thing but get RefSeq genes, save to file called: refseq.txt.
+5. Now do the same thing but get RefSeq genes, save to file called: refseq.txt.
 Set 'table' to be "refGene".

-make a file called "gene_info_files" with one line per gene annotation filename:
+6. make a file called "gene_info_files" with one line per gene annotation filename:

         refseq.txt
         ucscknown.txt

-All the scripts and the data files you just downloaded need to be in the same directory.
-Now run:
+All the  data files you just downloaded need to be in the same directory.
+Now from that directory, run:

     > perl create_indexes_from_ucsc.pl NAME_genome.txt NAME_refseq_ucsc

-* this is a master script that runs a bunch of other scripts including bowtie-build...

-* you will need a fair amount of RAM to do this, 10Gb was sufficient for Human
+Note that you will need to supply the full path to the create_indexes_from_ucsc.pl script, which is available in the 'bin' directory of the RUM distribution.
+This is a master script that runs a bunch of other scripts including bowtie-build.
+You will need a fair amount of RAM to do this, 10Gb was sufficient for Human.

 This will create a directory called $NAME (where NAME is the prefix of the files you provided as command line arguments) and put all of the